planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/styling.rst

 Loading Styles
 --------------

 #.
-From the GeoServer menu, click on the :guilabel:`Styles` link
+From the GeoServer menu, click on the :guilabel:`Styles` link,

    .. figure:: img/gs_linkstyles.png